 Musical School Learning

-The learning within this Scheme is based on:
+The learning within our Original Scheme is based on:

 - Listening and Appraising